Stephen A. Sands, PsyD

 It is my goal for children, adolescents, young adults, and families affected by cancer to have a clear understanding of the possible effects of medical treatments, as well as the different neuropsychological, social-emotional, and behavioral strengths and challenges that often come up.
 I am honored to provide support, guidance, and empathy for young patients and their families, and I am continually inspired by their resilience, strength, courage, and adaptability.

-- Awards and Honors: Best Clinical Research, Assistant Professor of Pediatric Research Symposium, Department of Pediatrics, Columbia University College of Physicians and Surgeons (2004)
+- Best Clinical Research, Assistant Professor of Pediatric Research Symposium, Department of Pediatrics, Columbia University College of Physicians and Surgeons (2004)

 Sands SA.
 Helping Survivors of Medulloblastoma Learn From What We Learn.
 Journal of Clinical Oncology 2013 Oct 1;31(28):3480-2.